ray-project/ray/doc/source/rllib/checkpointing.rst

     :align: left

-    **Saving to and restoring from disk**: Use the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.save_to_path` method to write the current state of any :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable` component (or your entire Algorithm) to disk.
+    **Saving to and restoring from disk**: Use the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.save_to_path` method to write the current state of any :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable` component or your entire Algorithm to disk.
-    If you would like to load a saved state back into a running component (or into your entire Algorithm), use the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.restore_from_path` method.
+    If you would like to load a saved state back into a running component or into your Algorithm, use the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.restore_from_path` method.

 A checkpoint is a directory.
-It contains meta data, such as the class and the constructor arguments for creating a new instance, a pickle state file, and a human readable ``.json`` file with information about with which Ray version and commit the checkpoint was created.
+It contains meta data, such as the class and the constructor arguments for creating a new instance, a pickle state file, and a human readable ``.json`` file with information about the Ray version and git commit of the checkpoint.

 You can also generate a new :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` or other component instance from an existing checkpoint using the :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint` method,